Lecture Notes in Cosmology: Big-Bang Nucleosynthesis

-where recall the $7/8$ factor coming from Eq.~\eqref{I+I-relation}.
-The effective number of relativistic degrees of freedom is actually a function of the temperature, since it decreases when a certain species becomes non-relativistic.
-For temperature larger than 1 MeV $g_*$ is roughly a constant and its value is:
+where the effective number of relativistic degrees of freedom was introduced in the last Chapter.
+For temperatures larger than 1 MeV (up to 200 MeV), $g_*$ is roughly a constant, and its value is:

-where we have considered two degrees of freedom coming from the photons, 3 + 3 coming from neutrinos and anti-neutrinos and 2 + 2 coming from electrons and positrons.
-We have considered just a single spin state for each neutrino and anti-neutrino. \hrulefill
+because there are two degrees of freedom coming from the photons, 3 + 3 coming from neutrinos and anti-neutrinos, and 2 + 2 coming from electrons and positrons.
+We have considered, as usual, just a single spin state for each neutrino and anti-neutrino and we have not taken into account yet the temperature difference between photons and neutrinos, as electrons and positrons have not yet annihilated appreciably. \hrulefill

 \begin{ex} Show that the Hubble parameter can thus be cast in the following form:

 Calculate:

 Show that Eq.~\eqref{Boltzmannequationprotonneutron3} can be cast as: